 - Sarasota/Bradenton, FL (SRQ)

-Customers who are ticketed to travel between Friday, June 3, 2022 and Saturday, June 4, 2022 who purchased tickets on or before Thursday, June 2, 2022, may make one itinerary change – rules/restrictions regarding standard change fees, advance purchase, day or time applications, blackouts, and minimum or maximum stay requirements will be waived.
-Travel must be completed no later than Thursday, June 9, 2022.
+Customers who are ticketed to travel between Tuesday, September 27, 2022 and Sunday, October 2, 2022 who purchased tickets on or before Monday, September 26, 2022, may make one itinerary change – rules/restrictions regarding standard change fees, advance purchase, day or time applications, blackouts, and minimum or maximum stay requirements will be waived.
+Travel must be completed no later than Wednesday, October 19, 2022.
+Origin and destination cities may be changed.
 Origin and destination cities may be changed.
 Customers whose flights are cancelled may request a refund.